Mr-C4T/LeCyborg-AI-Interpretability-Tests/README.md

 ## 📖 Original Work & Credits

-Huge thanks to [Ville Ilves](https://github.com/villekuosmanen) for the original repository and method.
+Huge thanks to [villekuosmanen](https://github.com/villekuosmanen) for the original repository and method.
 You can find the original untouched README here:

 👉 [`old_README.md`](./old_README.md)